-- 1. The right to freedom from discrimination on the basis of race, color, religion, gender, age, national origin, genetic information, gender identity, sexual orientation, disability, or veteran status. - 2.
-The right to develop one's individual potential. - 3.
-The right to expect a quality education. - 4.
-The right to pursue an education without undue interference. - The right to be free from hazing, threats, stalking, violence, and other harassing actions. - 6.
+- 4. The right to pursue an education without undue interference. - 5.
+The right to be free from hazing, threats, stalking, violence, and other harassing actions. - 6.
 The right to petition the appropriate college unit or body for redress of grievances in accordance with college procedures. - 7.
 The rights to confidentiality of official records, transcripts, disciplinary records and other educational records consistent with the Family Educational Rights & Privacy Act (FERPA) of 1974 (Buckley Amendment). - 8.
-The right to communicate with administrators, faculty, and staff through appropriate processes. - The right to publish and distribute information through the appropriate forums subject to the standards of reasonable journalism and applicable regulations/ statements of the U.S. Constitution, the Federal Communications Commission, and the college. - 10.
+The right to communicate with administrators, faculty, and staff through appropriate processes. - 9.
+The right to publish and distribute information through the appropriate forums subject to the standards of reasonable journalism and applicable regulations/ statements of the U.S. Constitution, the Federal Communications Commission, and the college. - 10.
 The right, in accordance with law and college procedures, to freedom of speech and assembly which are subject to college requirements for the maintenance and order and the protection of rights and privileges of other members in the college community. - 11.
 The right and opportunity to participate in the formulation of procedures directly affecting students through membership or appointment to appropriate committees as determined by the College, Student Leadership, and other recognized groups within the college. - 12.
 The right of access to college-designated facilities through college approved/recognized student organizations for business meetings, special meetings, and programs open to the public in accordance with college procedures.